collinxchu/Attorney-Online-Vidya-Update/04-05-2017 Update/Readme for the 04-05-2017 Update.txt

-The bat will delete this song automatically.
+The bat will rename the file from [DGS] Fiery People to [PLvsAA] Fiery People.
-Delete the following song in your folder if you don't trust the .bat.
+Rename the song in your folder accordingly if you don't trust the .bat.
--[DGS] Fiery People.mp3